ALQI/adb_bak2computer-Mac/README.md

 adb_bak2computer
 ================

-[UPDATED] 20121023
+[UPDATED] 20121031

 Shell script to backup android device directly to your computer

-This is still very nacent so make a nandroid before you start testing this out.
+This is still a beta so make a nandroid before you start testing this out.
 Even the instructions are tacit for now.

 INSTRUCTIONS: